Discover Student Loans

 Your financial aid offer may contain a mix of different types of aid.
 It’s important to know the differences between these, since some will have to be paid back, while others will not.

-• Grants & scholarships: Financial aid that does not have to be repaid (also known as gift aid).
+Financial aid that does not have to be repaid (also known as gift aid).
+Learn more.

-• Federal work-study: A part-time employment program funded by the government that allows students to earn money that can then be used to help pay for college.
-The wages are paid directly to the student, and then used to pay for books and living expenses.
+A part-time employment program funded by the government that allows students to earn money that can then be used to help pay for college.
+The wages are paid directly to the student and then used to pay for books and living expenses.
+Learn more.

-• Federal loans: These are designed to cover the gap between cost of attendance (COA) and other financial aid and must be paid back.
+These are loans that must be paid back.
+They’re designed to cover the gap between cost of attendance (COA) and other financial aid.
 Federal student loans are made by the federal government.
 If these aren’t enough to cover your costs, you may want to consider private student loans.
-These are made by banks and financial institutions and are not included in your award letter (you’ll have to pursue them independently).
+These are made by banks and financial institutions and are not included in your award letter.
+(You’ll have to apply for them separately.)

 Step 2: Carefully review each award letter